Far-Beyond-Pulsar/docs/public/docs/core-concepts/architecture.md

 ## What Is Pulsar?

 > [!NOTE]
 > Pulsar resembles a **game editor** in this early stage, it has less runtime that most engines as we are primarily focused on UX.
 Think Unity Editor or Unreal Editor, built from scratch in Rust.
-This is in the process of changine so you will see us refer to it as an engine too.
+This is in the process of changing so you will see us refer to it as an engine too.

 - A launcher for managing and creating projects
 - File management and asset browsers